Skip to content

 Dan Lorang's Roadman appearances cluster around four themes: periodisation, threshold and intensity distribution, altitude and heat, and the integration of bike training with running.
 Below is every episode in chronological order.

-Episode 2 — Inside Red Bull-Bora-Hansgrohe.
-A deep dive into World Tour periodisation.
+Inside Red Bull-Bora-Hansgrohe.
+A long look at World Tour periodisation.
 Lorang explains how the team structures training blocks around Grand Tours, the role of altitude camps in Sierra Nevada and Livigno, and how data is used to confirm — not drive — coaching decisions.

-Episode 5 — Coaching Laura Philipp and the next generation.
-Lorang on rebuilding a programme after Frodeno's retirement, working with Philipp toward Kona, and how he structures the bike leg to protect the marathon that follows.
+Coaching the next generation of long-course.
+Lorang on rebuilding his triathlon stable after Frodeno's retirement, current work with athletes including Lucy Charles-Barclay and Taylor Knibb, and how he structures the bike leg to protect the marathon that follows.

 You can browse every conversation on the podcast archive.